pypi/warehouse/.github/ISSUE_TEMPLATE/access-issues.md

     base64 encoded blob at the top of the page into the box below, and uncomment this section.

+    Note that you may need to disable ad-blockers and privacy protection extensions in order for this page to operate, as it makes numerous calls to servers on our CDN's network that look concerning to those tools.
 ```
 <Replace with your output>
 ```